prof-rossetti/intro-to-python/exercises/web-app/checkpoints/1-routing.md

   + http://localhost:5000/api/books/100.json
   + http://localhost:5000/api/books/oops.json

-Review the code that handles these "book" and "forecast" routes.
+Review the code that handles these "book" routes.
 Notice how we are using the `jsonify` method from Flask to convert a Python list or dictionary to a JSON response.

-Wow, we've just made our own JSON API.
+Wow, we've just made our own JSON API (although with limited functionality so far).